sunjit10/api/README.md

 `
 ```

-- GraphQL has following Data Types: Integer, Float, String, Boolean, ID
+- GraphQL has following Data Types:
+  - Integer
+  - Float
+  - String
+  - Boolean
+  - ID
 - ID! means ID is a required field (The ! means required)
+  - Ex: authorid: ID!
+  - If it was: authorid: ID   then it means that authorid can be null
+- ID is used as a key for data objects
+- [String] means an array of Strings
+  - Ex: cities: [String]
+  - Ex: cities: [String]!  then it means cities is an array but each element can be null
+  - Ex: cities: [String!]! then it means cities is an array, each element cannot be null

 - #graphql is optional, just used for syntax highlighting on vscode

-- The most important is `type Query { ...}` which specifies the entry points to what is available for access
+- The most important is `type Query { ...}` which specifies the entry points to what is available for access and its Return types.
+  - The `Every GraphQL Schema must have a Query type`
+  - This is where you define how your graph is accessible

 ### Resolvers